 First: Simple and Clean Page Layout and Design

 Forget flashy designs, crazy colors, gobs of social proof, and wild attempts to make your landing page look overly “professional.”
-Too many people make the mistake of wasting too much time and money focusing too much on the design.
+Too many people make the mistake of wasting too much time and money focusing on the design.

-I’m talking about simple presentation on your landing pages.
-If someone is going to opt in for a giveaway then you only have about 5 seconds to compel visitors on your pages.
+I’m talking about a simple presentation on your landing pages.
+If someone is going to opt-in for a giveaway, then you only have about five seconds to persuade that visitor.